Frequently Asked Questions

 Inmates are instructed to send a blank visitor approval form to any individuals that he/she wishes to be submitted for approval.
 The completed form with a photograph will be returned to the institution by the potential visitor(s) for processing and/or approval.
 Visiting hours vary from institution to institution.
 For more information, please go to our visitation section.

 OffenderConnect is available as a deposit service to add money to a GTL AdvancePay account or an Offender Phone account.
 You may get started today by visiting OffenderConnect.

 The Tennessee Department of Correction has partnered with JPay to facilitate inmate trust fund account deposits.
 Money may be deposited into inmate accounts at all TDOC and CCA facilities.

 The Tennessee Department of Correction has partnered with JPay to facilitate community supervision fees.
-Beginning May 13, 2013, payments may be made to JPay by those who report to the Jackson Office.
-Beginning June 10, 2013, payments may be made for all probation and parole offices.
-Effective June 21, 2013, the probation and parole offices will no longer accept fees in the office.
+Effective June 21, 2013, the probation and parole offices may no longer accept fees.

 How do I send a package to an inmate?